mbodiai/embdata/README.md

 print(pose_dict)  # {'x': 1.0, 'y': 2.0, 'theta': 1.5707963267948966}
 ```

+### Methods
+- `to(container_or_unit, unit, angular_unit)`: Converts the pose to different units or formats

-The `Pose3D` class provides methods for converting between different units and representations of 3D poses.
+The `Pose3D` class provides methods for converting between different units and representations of 3D poses, making it easier to work with spatial data in various contexts.

 </details>